You’ve got questions.

 Great question!
 It’s an important distinction and one I’m particularly mindful of since I’m both a coach and a therapist.

-Coaching is not clinical, so no diagnosis is required.
+For starters, coaching is not clinical, so no diagnosis is required (and therefore, insurance does not cover services).
 Coaching is more about practical application, skill development, and achieving specific goals.
 It's future-oriented, offering action-oriented strategies and support for managing the symptoms of ADHD in daily life and improving performance.
-Coaching tends to be shorter term than therapy and is not a substitute for mental health treatment.
+Coaching tends to be shorter term and more task-oriented than therapy and is not a substitute for mental health treatment.
 (Note: If someone is experiencing mental health distress, coaching may not be indicated or may be provided as a compliment to therapy.)

 Can you be my coach and my therapist?